madetech/blog/books/building_better_software_teams/01_communications/08_recognition_and_reward.md

   It is not difficult to recognise when a team has low morale.
 It is a situation that no organisation wants to be in as it has significant costs down the line.
 Quality of the product suffers, clients are unhappy and there is no energy within the team.

-  This can be a very serious issue that needs to be identified and addressed before it gets out of hand, usually resulting in people quitting.
+  This can be a very serious issue that needs to be identified and addressed before it gets out of hand, usually resulting in people leaving the company.

   - Reasons morale drops
-  There are various reasons for morale dropping within a company and below are some of the more common ones.
+  There are various reasons for morale dropping within a company and below are some of the more common causes.

     - Poor leadership
     When no one steps up and accepts responsibility things can go very wrong.
 There is avoidance of accountability and no one takes ownership, just passsing the buck to the next person.